iravella/awesome-free-software/README.md

 - [Eclipse](https://www.eclipse.org/eclipseide/) - Extensible IDE that supports the latest Java versions as well as other languages.
 - [IntelliJ IDEA Community Edition](https://github.com/JetBrains/intellij-community) - Java/Android IDE with the goal of maximizing developer productivity.
-- [Visual Studio Code](https://code.visualstudio.com/) - It is an open source code editor and IDE developed by Microsoft.

 ### Office